Operation Gothic Serpent: Battle of Mogadishu

 Meanwhile, the remaining Rangers and Delta operators fought their way to the first crash site.
 Repeated attempts by the Somalis to overrun US positions were beaten back with heavy small arms fire accompanied by fierce close air support from helicopters.
 US gunships constantly engaged hostile forces throughout the night, eventually expending nearly 80,000 rounds of ammunition.
+The Little Birds were equipped with 2.75- inch rockets and miniguns and repeated strafing runs held many insurgents at bay during the battle.
+According to American pilots interviewed in the 1994 book Mogadishu: Heroism and Tragedy, tens of thousands of rockets had been fired from AH-6 Little Birds during the battle.
 Consequently the helicopters have been credited with saving US forces from being overrun.

 A rescue convoy nearly 70 vehicles long was organized and bolstered by hundreds of UNOSOM II forces, including the 19th Battalion, Royal Malay Regiment (Mech); Pakistani 15 FF Regiment and a squadron of M48 Pattons from 19th Lancers; and US Army 2nd Battalion, 14th Infantry, 10th Mountain Division (which included elements of 1st Battalion, 87th Infantry; 41st Engineer Battalion; and 2nd Battalion, 25th Aviation).
 After hours of heavy combat with the Somalis, the rescue convoy broke through and extracted the besieged forces.

 Casualties

 The mission's objective of capturing Aidid's associates was accomplished, but the battle turned out to be the most difficult close combat that US troops had engaged in since the Vietnam War.
 In the end, four MH-60 Black Hawks were shot down by SNA forces with two crashing in hostile territory.
 18 Americans were killed and 85–97 wounded along with dozens of UNOSOM troops.
-In total, the US forces would suffer an estimated 70% casualty rate from the battle.
+In total, the US forces suffered an estimated 70% casualty rate from the battle.

 Two days after the battle's end, a Somali mortar strike on their compound killed one Delta Force operator and injured another 12–13 members of TF Ranger.

 Somali casualties were estimated to be 314 killed and 812 wounded (including civilians), though figures greatly vary.
+Most of the Somali fighter's death toll is attributed to the attack helicopters, in particular AH-6 Little Bird helicopters providing continuous support to the US ground forces.
+The Somali National Alliance had claimed 133 of their fighters had been killed during the Battle of Mogadishu.
+Aidid himself claimed that 315—civilians and militia—were killed and 812 wounded, figures which the Red Cross considered 'plausible'.
+Mark Bowden's book Black Hawk Down claims 500 Somalis killed and more than 1,000 wounded.